Lou Diamond

-Leland "Lou" Diamond (May 30, 1890 – September 20, 1951) was a noted member of the United States Marine Corps.
-He fought in France during World War I, served in China during the inter-war period, and fought in the Guadalcanal campaign as a master gunnery sergeant during World War II in the 1st Marines Division, before retiring in 1945.
+Leland "Lou" Diamond (May 30, 1890 – September 20, 1951) was a notable member of the United States Marine Corps.
+He fought in France during World War I, served in China during the interwar period, and fought in the Guadalcanal campaign as a master gunnery sergeant during World War II in the 1st Marine Division, before retiring in 1945.

+Diamond was born in Bedford, Ohio, and enlisted in the Marine Corps in 1917.
+He saw action in World War I with the 6th Marine Regiment, participating in various battles.
+After the war, he briefly returned to civilian life but re-enlisted in 1921.
+He served in China and helped design a new infantry pack during the interwar period.
+In World War II, Diamond was an expert in mortars and made significant contributions to battles on Guadalcanal, receiving a commendation from General Alexander Vandegrift.
+He was evacuated due to physical disabilities and later became an instructor in the U.S. He retired in 1945 and died in 1951.
+Diamond's legacy includes an episode on the television series Cavalcade of America and being the namesake of Filipino-American actor Lou Diamond Phillips.
+His decorations include the Navy Commendation Medal, Presidential Unit Citation, Marine Corps Good Conduct Medal, and various other awards for his service.

 Early years

-Leland Diamond was born in Bedford, Ohio.
+Diamond was born in Bedford, Ohio.
 His parents, Herbert Caleb Diamond (1864–1932) and Mima Ellenor (1866–1921), were Canadians from Belleville, Ontario.
 His father, of Jewish ancestry, was the youngest of the famed Diamond Brothers of the North-West Mounted Police (NWMP), who served in the Red Deer District of Alberta in the 1880s.
 He is descended from the Hudson River Valley Algonquin-Mohican Diamond family of the pre-American-Revolution era.
-His ancestors were United Empire Loyalists John Diamond (1759–1845) and Christiana Loyst (1765–1842), from Dutchess County, New York, who fled to Fredericksburgh, Ontario after the Revolution.
+His ancestors were United Empire Loyalists John Diamond (1759–1845) and Christiana Loyst (1765–1842), from Dutchess County, New York, who fled to Fredericksburgh, Ontario, after the Revolution.

 Diamond was a member and frequent visitor to the Toledo, Ohio Jewish Serviceman's USO Club sponsored by the National Jewish Welfare Board (NJWB) in 1943, as indicated by his registration card coded as a NON-JEW with a hole punched in the top left hand corner.
 However, as noted by journalist Marc Parrott, who was present at Diamond's funeral, Diamond was a practicing Episcopalian.

-He enlisted in the Marine Corps in Detroit, Michigan on July 25, 1917 at the age of 27, listing as his former occupation "railroad switchman".
+He enlisted in the Marine Corps in Detroit, Michigan, on July 25, 1917, at the age of 27, listing as his former occupation "railroad switchman".

 He was assigned Marine Service Number 98912.